Contents On This Page

 Nail Cuticle problems may arise as a result of so many factors which can be intentional or deliberate actions or by coincidence.

-Deliberate actions like pushing long or overgrown cuticle backward in a forceful manner or consistent cuticle biting can cause serious health challenges, and you won’t be happy with the result you’re most likely to get.
+Deliberate actions like pushing long or overgrown cuticle backwards in a forceful manner or consistent cuticle biting can cause serious health challenges, and you won’t be happy with the result you’re most likely to get.

 Apart from the deliberate act, other factors can as well lead to complications of your nail cuticle.